Willow Sidhe is a nature enthusiast with over a decade of experience creating natural health and beauty products for herself and her family.

-Treatments for Dry, Brittle, Damaged Hair
+Treatments for Dry, Frizzy Hair

-Remember that no matter which treatment you choose, it will only be effective if you stop doing the above-mentioned actions that dry out hair.
+Luckily, there are treatments to address all of these issues ranging from over-the-counter products to homemade remedies.
+Remember that no matter which treatment you choose, it will only be effective in the long term if you stop doing the above-mentioned actions that dry out hair.
 Quit blow-drying, dying with chemical dyes, and using harsh hair products.
-Allow your hair to naturally air dry, use natural hair dye instead of chemicals, and use the mildest shampoos and conditioners (preferably natural or organic) that you can.
+Allow your hair to air-dry, use natural hair dye instead of chemicals, and use the mildest shampoos and conditioners (preferably natural or organic) that you can.
 Also avoid mousses, gels, and hair sprays as often as possible.
 If you feel you must use them, however, keep it to a minimum.

-Your local drug store or the health and beauty aisle of your local department store provide numerous over-the-counter treatments for dry hair.
+Your local drug store or the health and beauty aisle of your local department store provides numerous over-the-counter treatments for dry hair.
 Listed below are some of the best products on the market to help you make a decision.
 In most cases, these treatments can be used as often as once per week, as needed.

-- VO5 Hot Oil Moisturizing Treatment: An excellent treatment for dry damaged hair, this old standby is probably available most everywhere.
+An excellent treatment for dry damaged hair, this old standby is probably available most everywhere.
 If you can find it, the version with vitamin E works fantastically for restoring moisture.
 If you can only find the regular package, it also does the job, particularly when used as part of an overall dry hair treatment regimen.
 Inexpensive and effective, VO5 really came through with this product, and I've used it numerous times after my hair became damaged from dying.
 A faster shower version is also available for your convenience.

 This company makes several variations of the hot oil hair treatment.
 I've personally used the olive oil and jojoba oil treatments.
-Both of them work beautifully, but I prefer the scent of the jojoba oil.
+Both of them work beautifully, but I prefer the scent of jojoba oil.
 It provides immediate, natural relief for dry, brittle and damaged hair.
 After using it, your hair will immediately feel softer and sleeker, and it will shine like crazy.
 Continued use will really repair your hair, but only if you avoid the bad habits that made your hair dry in the first place.
 You may not be able to find this locally unless you have a well-stocked drug store or natural health store in your area.
 If you can't find a source, it's easily ordered online.

 If you want to go the homemade route, you have plenty of inexpensive options.
 Many of the ingredients for these treatments are probably already in your refrigerator or pantry.
 Just because they're common items doesn't mean they're ineffective.
 In fact, I use several of these regularly to keep my hair soft, shiny, and moisturized.
 Just as with any other dry hair treatment, you'll need to be consistent to really make a difference in the health of your hair.

-- Moisturizing Banana Hair Treatment: Mash together one small, ripe banana, one tablespoon of honey, and one teaspoon of sweet almond, olive, safflower, or corn oil.
+Mash together one small, ripe banana, one tablespoon of honey, and one teaspoon of sweet almond, olive, safflower, or corn oil.
 Apply liberally to shampooed hair, cover with plastic and leave on for 15 to 30 minutes.
 Rinse thoroughly.

 Combine one drop of essential oil with one teaspoon of apple cider vinegar.
 Add a cup of boiling water and mix well, then add this mixture to a bowl of water you'll use as your final hair rinse.
 Rinse your hair thoroughly using this water, immersing as much of your hair as possible and pouring over the areas that are not immersed.
 Repeat every time you wash your hair for the best results.
 Use an essential oil that benefits dry hair such as sandalwood, lavender, or rosemary.
 If necessary, you can omit the essential oil altogether and the treatment will still help nourish the hair.

 Beat together one tablespoon of olive oil, one tablespoon of vegetable glycerin, and one teaspoon of apple cider vinegar.
 If you don't have olive oil, you can use safflower oil, corn oil, or wheat germ oil.
 To use, shampoo the hair as normal, apply the mixture evenly throughout the hair, wrap with plastic or a towel, and allow it to remain for 15 to 30 minutes.
 Rinse.

 Especially good for fragile hair, the gelatin in this dry hair treatment fortifies and strengthens.
 To make it, combine one tablespoon of plain gelatin with one cup of purified water.
 Allow the mixture to gel slightly, but don't let it set all the way.
 Add one teaspoon of apple cider vinegar and, if desired, four drops of rosemary essential oil.
 Massage evenly into shampooed hair, leave it on for 10 to 15 minutes, and then rinse.
 Repeat up to once per week, as necessary.

-- Rosemary Oil Treatment: The rosemary in this treatment for dry hair repairs damage caused by wind, sun and water, and puts the luster back into your hair.
+The rosemary in this treatment for dry hair repairs damage caused by wind, sun and water, and puts the luster back into your hair.
 The eggs and oil moisturize and condition.
-To make it, combine two tablespoons of avocado oil, one tablespoon of castor oil, two teaspoons of strong rosemary tea (steep leaves in boiling water for at least 20 minutes, then cool), and two whole eggs in a small mixing bowl.
+To make it, combine two tablespoons of avocado oil, one tablespoon of castor oil, and two teaspoons of strong rosemary tea (steep leaves in boiling water for at least 20 minutes, then cool), and two whole eggs in a small mixing bowl.
 Whisk until the mixture is smooth and creamy.
 To use, massage it evenly through the hair, wrap with a towel, and allow the treatment to remain for at least 20 minutes before shampooing and rinsing as usual.